 Winter is your opportunity to photograph Snowy Owls.
 When it is cold enough and there is enough snow cover, snowy owls move down into the northern U.S. The colder it is the farther south they move.
 If conditions are right, don’t delay.
 If the winter turns warmer the snowy owls will head back north.

-This is the first in an ongoing series of articles on Snowy Owl photography.
+This is the first in a series of articles on Snowy Owl photography.
 Originally posted January 25, 2016.
-Updated January 10, 2019.
 Revised and re-posted February 22, 2019.
+Updated January 16, 2020.
+This article is also part of the Winter Photography Series.

 FINDING SNOWY OWLS